< /> < />

 Somatic exercises for weight loss: Do they work?

-Although by itself, somatic movement will likely not result in weight loss, it can be a great addition to your usual fitness routine, because of all the benefits we listed above.
+Although by itself, somatic movement will likely not result in weight loss, it can be a great addition to your usual fitness routine by positively influencing your metabolism, because of all the benefits we listed above.

 The truth is that losing weight is a mental game just as much as it is physical.